MatanNadav/four-in-a-row/README.md

 # four-in-a-row
 	Matan Nadav - A fresh take on the world-class game Connect 4 / Four in a row This project uses Vue CLI 3 with other UI libraries.
+	The biggest challenge in this project was making the algorithm that checks a Win work efficiently in any amount of connection and not just 4.
 ## Project setup
 ```
 npm install